 By staying in touch with the project participants, you will be able to learn about changes in the project's environment earlier than if you are isolated.
 One way to accomplish this is through what's called “MBWA” or “Management by Wandering Around.”
 If this is not possible, enlisting the help of a “circuit rider” could give you the insight you need.
 A circuit rider is an independent confidant who makes the rounds within any group inside or outside the project to uncover problems early.

 Exhibit 4.
 Five Modes of Conflict Resolution

 Major commitment points in the project often cause conflicts.
 It's human nature to suddenly rethink decisions with major impact, at the last minute.
-Commitment points typically involve releases to the project: funding, personnel, resources, distribution authority, production authority, etc. Commitment points occur anytime during the project, especially at the end of phases, sometimes called, gates, phase approvals, etc., has shown in Exhibit 3.
+Commitment points typically involve releases to the project: funding, personnel, resources, distribution authority, production authority, etc. Commitment points occur anytime during the project, especially at the end of phases, sometimes called, gates, phase approvals, etc., as shown in Exhibit 3.

 Preparation for Commitment Points

 Once you have identified the critical commitment points in your project, you must get the agreement of those responsible for the amendment concerning the specific procedures they will follow in making the commitment.
-These procedures are the actions the will take, not just the criteria they will apply.
-It is important to the sure that they identify all those participants who will be involved and what information, in what form, they will need to make the commitment.
+These procedures are the actions they will take, not just the criteria they will apply.
+It is important to be sure that they identify all those participants who will be involved and what information, in what form, they will need to make the commitment.
 This way, you can avoid last minute surprises, such as extra reviewers, additional paperwork, and unplanned inspections.

 Responding to Conflict